quicwg/base-drafts/draft-ietf-quic-transport.md

 amount of data to a client in response to 0-RTT data.

 A different type of token is needed when resuming.
-Unlike the token that is created during a handshake, there might be some time between when the token is created and when the token is subsequently used.
+Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.
 Thus, a resumption token SHOULD include an expiration time.
 It is also unlikely that the client port number is the same on two different connections; validating the port is